 High Dynamic Range (HDR) Imaging has become one of the main areas of computer graphics.
-One major aspect of HDR imaging that is bound to become extremely relevant in the near future is to provide content for HDR displays.
-While content can be captured directly for HDR displays [DM97], this is typically not a straightforward process and may require specialized equipment to automate [Sph09, Pan09], just to obtain still images.
+One major aspect of HDR imaging which is bound to become extremely relevant is the aspect of providing content for HDR displays.
+While content can be captured directly for HDR displays [DM97], this is typically not a straightforward process and may require specialised equipment to automate [Sph02, Pan02], just to obtain still images.
 The provision of animated HDR content is still in its infancy and few reliable methods exist to directly capture HDR video [Hoe07].
 This has led to research into providing HDR content from Low Dynamic Range (LDR) originals.
-Such work makes it now possible to re-use the large amount of already existing legacy LDR content in a way that makes full use of emerging HDR displays.
+Such work makes it now possible to re-use the large amount of already existing legacy LDR in a way that makes full use of emerging HDR displays.
 Furthermore, several methods, based on LDR to HDR expansion, have been used for HDR compression and for enhancing the quality of rendered images based on HDR image-based lighting (IBL).
-While previous techniques dealing with general HDR methods have been collected and published, for example [RWPD05], at this time only a short survey without in-depth discussion and analysis of algorithmic aspects of LDR expansion techniques has been published by Myszkowski et al. [MMK08].
+While previous techniques dealing with general HDR methods have been collected and published, for example [RWPD05], at this time only a short survey without indepth discussion and analysis of algorithmic aspects of LDR expansion techniques has been published by Myszkowski et al. [MMK08].
 Myszkowski et al.'s work does not cover the association between LDR to HDR expansion and HDR compression techniques as is presented in this survey.